-The Blackfoot River flow at Bonner has bounced around 425 or so all week.
-Cooler weather and showers should bring the flow up further next week.
+The Blackfoot River flow at Bonner has continued to increase this week to 467 today.
 It is still below 500 cfs - the main flow trigger in Blackfoot drought management but at least is going the right way.
-Todays flow is near 410 cfs compared with an average of about 670 cfs.
-The low flow for this date was near 363 cfs (1988) and the high was near 1290 cfs in 1965.
+Todays flow is near 467 cfs compared with an average of about 647 cfs.
+The low flow for this date was 365 cfs (1905) and the high was near 1230 cfs in 1965.

 Predictions of normal temperatures and rainfall in the 30 day weather forecast suggests that drought conditions may continue to improve.
-But right now the river is looking pretty small and I still wouldn't want to be a fish, raising a fish family with the future that's predicted.
+But right now the river is looking pretty small and I still wouldn't want to be a fish.